-I’ve always hoped fences.
+I’ve always hopped fences.
 I guess my curiosity and spirit of adventure are stronger than my fear of getting caught on the wrong side of the fence.
 In college inspired by the movie Stand By Me, I convinced my roommates to go on an overnight adventure walking the nearby train tracks.
-Starting from our front yard, we mounted our gypsy packs and meandered the tracks east along the Brazos River.
+Starting from our front yard, we mounted our gypsy packs and meandered the tracks east of the Brazos River.

-Along the train tracked shoulders of the Brazos there are miles of private fence lines.
-In Central Texas ranch owners are the lords and barons of wild spaces.
+Along the train tracked shoulders of the Brazos, there are miles of private fence lines.
+In Central Texas, ranch owners are the lords and barons of wild spaces.
 At dusk, our hobo curiosities were satisfied, we left the tracks to setup our tent.
 I faintly recall someone reading Jack London’s Yukon writings aloud in the tent glowing from the dull flamed candle lantern.

-Before dawn we woke to the blind sounds of a screeching truck and cussing.
+Before dawn, we woke to the blind sounds of a screeching truck and cussing.
 Lord Baron Mr. Brazos wasn’t impressed with our explorer’s spirit.
 He wanted to know what they hell possessed us to trespass in his field?
 P I S S E D.

 Turns out we ransacked the home of a 1,000 lb. bull with Texas size horns.
 Mr. Brazos’s fence was there to protect everyone from his beast.
 After a lecture he let us go with a promise of never being so stupid again.

 My neighborhood, The Farm, is a dwindling outpost of a wilder Colorado amidst suburbia.
 In the 1940’s the original cowboy family ran horses and cattle and named the five ponds after each child.
 There are a lot of fences.
 Barbed wire fences around grazing cattle and split rail fences neatly framing newly sodded lawns.